Detecting and characterizing phase transitions in active matter using entropy: Introduction

-Recent works on active matter have dealt with entropy \emph{production} (\eg Refs.~\cite{fodor2016EP,nardini2017EP,mandal2017EP,shankar2018EP,guo2021EP}).
+Recent works on active matter have dealt with entropy \emph{production} (\eg Refs.~\cite{fodor2016EP,nardini2017EP,SpeckEL2016,shankar2018EP,guo2021EP}).
 While entropy is a state property, not requiring a unit of time, entropy production is a dynamic quantity related to the heat dissipation per unit time.
 Out of equilibrium energy may constantly flow into the system, and heat dissipation (\ie entropy production) is necessary to sustain a steady state.
 At that steady state, properties such as the entropy are constant.
-Here we concentrate on this entropy, associated with the steady-state distribution of microstates (\eg positions and orientations).
+In this context, other forms of dynamical entropy approaches are worth mentioning, such as estimating the $\epsilon$-entropy and the Kolmogorov-Sinai entorpy~\cite{AbelPD00}, the maximum-caliber principle~\cite{Jaynes80,cavagna2014ent}, and using the entropy as a Lyapunov function~\cite{Tadmor2008}.
+Here we concentrate only on the steady-state entropy, associated with the steady-state distribution of microstates (\eg positions and orientations).

 Significant theoretical and experimental efforts have been devoted to obtaining phase diagrams of active matter, \ie characterizing the observed regimes and transitions between them.
 In most cases an appropriate order parameter (OP) is defined and measured or calculated.
 However, especially in active matter, a single OP or a few OPs may not capture the entire behavior of interest.
 For example, common OPs relate to the particles' orientations or velocities and do not reflect the details of their spatial arrangement, let alone more subtle cross-correlations between orientations and positions.
-This is despite the fact that spatial heterogeneities are known to play a major role in active systems~\cite{Rev:Ram10,Rev:MarRam12,Rev:Ram17}.
-Indeed, different observables and statistical attributes, such as cluster size distributions, have been used \cite{huepe2004clust,peruani2010clust,zhang2010GNF,GilBacteria20}.
-Such attributes (\eg the cluster size) are not always sharply defined \cite{huepe2004clust,peruani2010clust,zhang2010GNF,GilBacteria20}.
+This is despite the fact that spatial heterogeneities are known to play a major role in active systems~ \cite{Rev:Ram10,Rev:MarRam12,Rev:Ram17}.
+Indeed, different observables and statistical attributes, such as cluster size distributions, have been used.
+Such attributes (\eg the cluster size) are not always sharply defined~\cite{huepe2004clust,peruani2010clust,zhang2010GNF,GilBacteria20}.